Promote a Book for Success By Avoiding These Things

 Competitive doesn’t begin to describe today’s book market.
 The booming print, on-demand, and self-publishing industries, coupled with mainstream publishers, have flooded the market.
 Therefore, successfully promoting your book and avoiding common pitfalls is essential.
 With an infinite number of books and authors vying for attention from a finite number of media outlets, book publicity is a tough, sometimes brutal business.

-Many authors choose to self-promote, but most still hire professionals for help with at least some aspects of their book marketing.
+Many authors choose to self-promote, but most still hire professionals to help with some aspects of their book marketing.
 For both novice promoters and veteran professionals alike, the pitfalls of book publicity are many.
 In my experience handling more than 200 campaigns, I know what can sabotage success, the errors of both omission and commission that can derail a campaign, and how human habits can adversely affect promotion.

 If you are promoting a book, prepare for your pride to be hurt a few times.
 One of the most common mistakes I’ve seen authors make is letting a negative review or bad interview undermine their determination.

 The author believes her book is a bestseller; it is her baby, her labor of love.
 She has great pride in what she has written, so much so that it has created an excessive belief in her abilities and her book.
 When the tough times come, pride brings anger, which brings frustration, which leads to disillusionment.

 An author must go into promotion, knowing not everyone will fall in love with the book.
 I often ask my clients, “Do you like every book you’ve ever read?”

 Roll with the punches, and stay the course.
 Put your ego on bed rest.

 Eight out of ten authors who call me inquiring about publicity tell me they want to be on The Today Show.
 I tell them, invariably, that it’s probably not going to happen for them, that we can and should try, but the odds are akin to the lottery.
 However, the authors see others on the show and are envious.
 They ask, “If that person is on, why can’t I be on?”
 “My book is better than his!”